-Back to the scenario.
-You’re still working on perfecting the language, so you go to a local event for FLE (français comme langue étrangère, or “French as a foreign language”) college students.
+This is the scenario.
+You’re still working on perfecting the language, so you go to a local event for FLE (français comme langue étrangère ) or “French as a foreign language” college students.

 Over dinner, a student sitting next to you strikes up a conversation.
 Because you’re roughly the same age, you employ the informal tu (you).

-TU (YOU): Je viens des États-Unis.
-Et toi?
+TOI (YOU): Je viens des États-Unis.
+Et toi ?
 (I am from the United States.
 And you?)

 GÉRARD: Ma famille vient de la Côte d’Ivoire.
 Je m’appelle Gérard.
 (My family is from the Ivory Coast.
 My name is Gérard.)

-TU: Je m’appelle _____.
-Qu’est-ce que tu étudies?
-(My name is _____.
+TOI: Je m’appelle Lisa.
+Qu’est-ce que tu étudies ?
+(My name is Lisa.
 What are you studying?)

 GÉRARD: J’étudie l’histoire parce que je veux être professeur d’histoire au lycée.
 (I study history because I want to be a high school history teacher.)